 Shapiro, K., Randour, M. L., Krinsk, S., & Wolf, J. L. (2013)

-AniCare® Child is an assessment and treatment approach designed for mental health professions working with children under the age of 17 who have perpetrated or witnessed animal abuse.
-It is also useful to professionals from a range of other disciplines who work with youth, including social workers, attorneys, probation officers, judges, school counselors, teachers, child care providers, and community members.
 AniCare® Child is the first published treatment approach to focus exclusively on juvenile cruelty to animals.
 The newly revised 124-page practitioner’s handbook provides comprehensive strategies and practical suggestions for assessing and treating children who have abused animals or witnessed animal cruelty.
 AniCare® Child can be used as the primary treatment focus or as an ancillary treatment.
 AniCare® was developed based on several theoretical perspectives, including cognitive-behavioral, attachment and psychodynamic theories.
 The three therapeutic tasks of treatment – connection, expression, and corrective intervention – organize the approach.
 Clinical case examples, a variety of exercises, and other tools, such as use of projective material and puppet role play, are presented.
-AniCare® Child also addresses assessing and treating children who witness animal abuse and includes a section on “Working with Parents.”.
+AniCare® Child also addresses assessing and treating children who witness animal abuse and includes a section on “Working with Parents.”

-For the assessment and treatment of adult, see AniCare® Adult.
+For the assessment and treatment of adults, see AniCare® Adult.